Additional Major in Interdisciplinary HCI

 This Capstone course should be taken during the student’s final spring semester.

-Electives are intended to provide HCI additional majors with advanced concepts and skills relevant to HCI or breadth of experience not available from their primary major.
+HCI additional major students must take four HCI-related electives (9 units or more).
+Electives are intended to provide additional major students with advanced concepts and skills relevant to HCI or breadth of experience not available from their primary major.
 Given these goals, most electives will be 300-level courses or higher.
-Courses at the 100-level and 200-level in a student's primary major will not count as electives towards the HCI additional major, although the same course taken by a non-major may.
-For example, a communication design student cannot take 51-247: Color and Communication as an elective, although a computer science major can.
+Courses at the 100-level and 200-level in one's primary major will not count as electives, although the same course taken by a non-major may count (approval is still required).

 Students can take electives in the HCII or courses relevant to HCI from many other departments on campus.
 All external electives are approved on a case-by-case basis.

 All 05-xxx courses are pre-approved as HCI electives; however, core courses cannot double count as electives.
 See the HCII website for a list of current pre-approved undergraduate electives.

 Students may double count up to two (2) of the required core and elective courses (prerequisite courses do not apply to the double-counting rule) with their primary major.